simonmichael/shelltestrunner/README.md

 while `--exclude` skips tests based on their file path.
 These can be used eg to focus on a particular test, or to skip tests intended for a different platform.

+`-D/--defmacro` defines a macro that is replaced by preprocessor before any tests are parsed and run.

 `-w/--with` replaces the first word of all test commands with something else, which can be useful for testing alternate versions of a program.
 Commands which have been prefixed by an extra space will